 Safeguarding - Keeping Children Safe

-We work closely with may agencies, including health, the police, the multi-agency teams and Social Care to help keep children safe in 'real life' and online.
-We access key support and guidance through Derbyshire Safeguarding Children's Board, a statutory body established in accordance with The Children's Act 2004 & Working Together to Safeguard Children 2015.
+We work closely with many agencies, including health, the police, the multi-agency teams and Social Care to help keep children safe in 'real life' and online.
+We access key support and guidance through Derbyshire Safeguarding Children's Board, a statutory body established in accordance with The Children's Act & Working Together to Safeguard Children.
 DSCB provides school staff and other professionals with important safeguarding information which is also available to the public, children, young people, parents and carers.

 Click here to link to DSCB Advice for Parents and Carers